Strategy Versus Culture — Which Comes First?

 What Happens When Strategy and Culture are Unaligned?

-The pressure to grow without a healthy and aligned culture can lead companies, leaders, and employees astray.
-Just look at Wells Fargo.
+The pressure to grow without an aligned and healthy culture can lead companies, leaders, and employees astray.
+Just look at Wells Fargo’s cultural issues.

 The leadership at Wells Fargo seemed to emphasize growth at all costs.
 Between 2011 and 2015 employees who were feeling the performance pressure opened over 1.5 million deposit accounts and 565,000 credit-card accounts that may not have been authorized.

 Some customers were charged fees on accounts they didn’t know they had.
-The focus on growth without true alignment with a culture of integrity led to unprecedented fraud in the banking industry.
+The focus on growth without true alignment with a culture of transparency and integrity led to unprecedented fraud in the banking industry.

 The Risks of Misaligned Strategy and Culture

 In addition to the recent culture horror stories at Wells Fargo, Uber and VW, if you lose the “great place to work” culture that got you started on the path to success, you will begin to lose your top talent, experience a decline in employee engagement, and be less attractive to the high performers you need to succeed.

 It is very much worth it to ensure that your culture remains healthy and positive.
 Otherwise you will lose the competitive edge required to grow.